open-feature/open-feature.github.io/content/home/participate.md

 ---
 title: "Interested?
-Contact Us!"
+Join Us!"
-summary: "How to join and participate in the project"
+summary: "How to participate in the project and its community"
 date: 2022-02-11
 weight: 3
 ---